Many online private pilot ground school courses exist, and selecting the right one is strenuous for student pilots on a budget.

 The respective country’s aviation administration will set the rules and publish them through their website or publications.

 During your ground school classes, you will discover:

 - Required documents;

-This private pilot ground school syllabus is simply a reference for students pilots to study at home.
+A Private pilot ground school syllabus is simply a reference for students pilots studying at home in advance.